GITNUXSOFTWARE ADVICE

 browser-based planningRoomSketcher provides a browser-based tool for drawing 2D room layouts and generating perspective views for furniture and decor planning.

-Drag-and-drop furniture placement directly onto 2D floor plans
+Drag-and-drop furniture placement on 2D plans with measurement aligned object positioning.

 More related reading